Best smart home devices for aging in place

 Smart homes use devices to automate and control functions in and around the house.
 These devices connect to the internet and can be controlled by voice commands and mobile apps.

-If you're setting up and purchasing devices for yourself, you’ll need to be confident in how well you can use and install apps and technology.
-You might also need to troubleshoot and adjust your Wi-Fi settings if anything goes awry, so it’s a good idea to enlist the help of a family member for the initial setup if you need it.
+If you're setting up and purchasing devices for yourself, you’ll need to be confident in how well you can use devices and their corresponding apps.
+You'll also need to troubleshoot, and learn how to adjust your Wi-Fi settings if anything goes awry.
+Even if you're tech savvy, it’s always a good idea to enlist the help of a family member for help if you need it.

 Smart speakers

 Smart speakers are more than just your average speaker.
 Many house a digital assistant that can perform tasks for you.
-It won’t be able to pick up your groceries from the shops, but it can keep your mind busy with the music from your youth, podcasts, and news and weather reports.
+It can't pop down to the grocer for your weekly shop, but it can keep you busy with music from your youth, podcasts, news and weather reports.

 We like the Amazon Echo Dot (5th generation), which uses the Alexa assistant to interpret your vocal commands.
 It can interact with any smart home device that’s compatible with Alexa, so you can ask it to set a timer, turn on the TV, or order an Uber.
 If you have smart light bulbs or locks, you can also ask them to check the security of the front door or dim the living room lights.